sfwyly/RFR-Inpainting/README.md

 # RFR-Inpainting
-Reproducting "Recurrent Feature Reasoning For Image Inpainting" of CVPR 2020 by tensorflow
+Reproducing "Recurrent Feature Reasoning For Image Inpainting" of CVPR 2020 by tensorflow

 About half a day of training in NVIDIA V100 (32G)：
 |  Inputs   | Outputs  |